 Administrative Areas: Office functions, staff breaks, payment station processing, and technology infrastructure

-Restaurant Floor Plan Types and Layouts
+What Are the Common Restaurant Floor Plan Types and Layouts?

 Open Floor Plan